 12:30 pm: We stop for fuel in Glennallen, AK.

 1:00 pm: We take a 30-minute break at the main visitor center for Wrangell-St. Elias National Park, north of Copper Center.
 Restrooms available.
 This is the half-way point on the trip.
 We are not actually in the park yet, but you can see it from here.

 2:00 pm: We stop at our place in Kenny Lake!
 The trip from Anchorage to McCarthy is a long drive, so we split it between two drivers.
 Here is where your first driver says good-bye, and you meet up with a new driver for the next leg of the trip.

 2:45 pm: Sometimes we stop at the Chitina Airstrip.
 If you want to fly from Chitina to McCarthy, we can have you there in time for the 2:45 pm flight.
 Or if you are leaving your car at the airstrip while you visit McCarthy overnight, you can board the shuttle here.

 3:00 pm: When seats are open, we may also pick up passengers in Chitina.
 Vault toilets available.

 Travel is slow on the McCarthy Road, and there are stops for wildlife, pictures and restrooms.

 6:00 pm: The van will arrive at the Kennicott River Footbridge in McCarthy by 6:00 pm.
 This is as far as we can go – access across the river is by foot only!

 Hotels and accommodations in McCarthy-Kennicott provide transportation from the footbridge, and your driver can assist with transportation arrangements if needed.

-*Actual times can vary depending on passenger load, wildlife, weather, road conditions, etc.
+All arrival times can vary, depending on passenger load, wildlife, weather, road conditions, and unlisted stops.